-ВАСТ6Ү2 INTERIOR DESIGN COMMUNICATION TECHNOLOGY 2 TERMS OF PRESENTATION Year module CREDITS 20 NQF LEVEL 6 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE The purpose of this module is for students to develop their skills and knowledge in the use of computer presentation technology and obtain competency in the use of appropriate computer programmes, the production of design presentations and execution of construction drawings.
+BACT6Y2 INTERIOR DESIGN COMMUNICATION TECHNOLOGY 2 TERMS OF PRESENTATION Year module CREDITS 20 NQF LEVEL 6 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE The purpose of this module is for students to develop their skills and knowledge in the use of computer presentation technology and obtain competency in the use of appropriate computer programmes, the production of design presentations and execution of construction drawings.
 OUTCOMES At the end of this module you should be able to: Extend the skill and knowledge of visual communication in the utilisation of Documenting, Presentation, Graphics and CAD software.
-Through integration of all module information knowledge and skill, produce Interior Design Documentation including: the design of graphic layouts consisting of image and text, -architectural drawings and schedules and -3D renderings.
+Through integration of all module information knowledge and skill, produce Interior Design Documentation including: the design of graphic layouts consisting of image and text, architectural drawings and schedules and 3D renderings.

-BAHT6Y2 HISTORY OF THEORY OF INTERIOR DESIGN 2 TERMS OF PRESENTATION Year module CREDITS 16 NQF LEVEL 6 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE The purpose of this module is to enable students to develop their knowledge of design history, theory and case studies within the built environment and conduct research and critical reflection of identified focus areas.
-OUTCOMES At the end of this module you should be able to: Understand the evidence of historical context, social pressures and theoretical influences, and how they have been evidenced in selected historical styles in architecture and furniture.
-Identify and understand how technological developments and new materials influenced the styles discussed.
+BAHT6Y2 HISTORY OF THEORY OF INTERIOR DESIGN 2 TERMS OF PRESENTATION Year module CREDITS 16 NQF LEVEL 6 ASSESSMENT Continuous assessment (100) (A combination of assessment methods and instruments are used to collect assessment evidence) PURPOSE This module aims to enable students to develop their knowledge of design history, theory and case studies within the built environment and conduct research and critical reflection on identified focus areas.
+OUTCOMES At the end of this module you should be able to: Analyse examples of design and architecture associated with the stylistic developments that took place from the classical era to the early modern era (pre-Modernism) Identify and examine the impact of the spatiotemporal context on the development of the built environment, with a specific focus on interior spaces.
+Identify and examine the impact of technological innovations on the built environment's development, with a specific focus on interior spaces.
+Identify and examine the impact of socio-cultural influences (including theoretical & philosophical positions) on the built environment's development, with a specific focus on interior spaces.
+Produce research texts that illustrate control of academic conventions and the application of subject-specific terminology and analysis methods